WestPeakResearch/WestPeakWebsite/src/content/Hiring/index.md

 type: "page"
 ---

-# Applications for the 2021-2022 Cohort are open from August 31st to September 24th.
-Please refer to the hiring package and key dates below.
+# Hiring is closed for 2021-2022.
+Please check back in September 2022.

 ### WHAT WE DO